DefTruth/lite.ai.toolkit/README.md

 add_executable(lite_yolov5 test_lite_yolov5.cpp)
 target_link_libraries(lite_yolov5 lite.ai.toolkit onnxruntime ${OpenCV_LIBS})
 ```
-A minimum example to show you how to link the shared lib of Lite.AI correctly for your own project can be found at [lite.ai.toolkit-release](https://github.com/DefTruth/lite.ai.toolkit-release) .
+A minimum example to show you how to link the shared lib of Lite.AI.ToolKit correctly for your own project can be found at [lite.ai.toolkit.demo](https://github.com/DefTruth/lite.ai.toolkit.demo).

 </details>